mccright/mccright/README.md

 * Working with teams accross the globe to add secure software processes & tooling into continuous integration & agile environments for both new and in-flight efforts;
 * Working with others to deliver '*cloud relevant*' static code security analysis and open source software risk services in-line for real-time support of piplines hosted in cloud CI/CD services (Fortify & WhiteSource -- *now [mend.io](https://www.mend.io/)* -- integrated into Azure DevOps, CircleCI, and other cloud pipeline environments);
 * Participating in curriculum development to enhance software security;
-* Supporting secure software efforts in off-shore and third party development relationships;
+* Supporting secure software efforts in off-shore and third party development relationships.
 * Building out data to support & enhance corporate risk decision-making.
 This involves material collaboration with others who consume this data in support of organization-specific metrics and planning.
 * As well as performing some adhoc application vulnerability assessments against deployed applications.
 * Occational on-demand work with enterprise Incident Review, Analysis, and/or Response team members to assist their efforts.